LCAV/easy-dsp/docs-source/docs/structure.md

 It also listens on the port 7321 using WebSocket.
 It will send the audio streams it receives to every connected client as binary messages.
 It doesn't keep in memory the frames: each time it receives new data from the main daemon, it sends it to the connected clients.
+However, the buffer sent by the main daemon through the UNIX socket may be fragmented (if the number of frames in one buffer is too large).
+WSAudio will rebuild the initial buffer from the multiple packets it received, before sending it to the WebSocket clients (the WebSocket protocol taking care of the fragmentation).
 When a new client arrives, it starts to receive the audio streams from this moment.

 ### WSConfig